-My Burmese guides often spoke about the importance of compassion.
+Alan Clements: My Burmese guides often spoke about the importance of compassion.
 Mahasi Sayadaw said, "The mind-set of a person dedicated to liberation through world-relationships makes a life out of caring for others, but it must be understood that caring for others is not enough."
 He made it clear that compassion must be guided by Dharma intelligence, which he described as "being able to discern the right course of action from the wrong one."

-In order to understand the subtleties involved in making skillfully wise choices-that release limitation and expand freedom-the person seeking liberation through world-relationships, "understands that awareness is the chief quality responsible for human freedom."
+In order to understand the subtleties involved in making skillfully wise choices that release limitation and expand freedom, the person seeking liberation through world-relationships understands that awareness is the chief quality responsible for human freedom.
 In other words, to understand how to liberate "shared space," one must become fluent in knowing where one's person begins and ends, what belongs to self and what doesn't.
-He concluded by saying that "meditation-the application of sustained mindfulness-was essential in finding liberation through living."
+He concluded by saying that "meditation-the application of sustained awareness-was essential in finding liberation through living."

-Meditation: the study of consciousness.
+Interviewer: It seems that meditation plays a crucial role in this process.
+Can you elaborate on the practice of meditation as taught by Mahasi Sayadaw?

-Mahasi Sayadaw called the second way of awakening "Self-oriented Liberation."
+Alan Clements: Mahasi Sayadaw called the second way of awakening Selforiented Liberation.
 Usually motivated by feeling the futility of seeking stimulation in the outer world, a person renounces such pursuits and enters the solitude of a retreat center.

-By entering formal meditation, they internalize the mind, employing an awareness that dissolves ideas of the past, present and future.
+By entering formal meditation, they internalize the mind, employing an awareness that dissolves ideas of the past, present, and future.
 From within that wisdom, pure consciousness becomes illuminated.

-And through repetition the meditator progressively discerns the self-generated nature of suffering and gradually liberates him or herself from primordial misconceptions about what it means to be a human being.
+Through repetition, the meditator progressively discerns the self-generated nature of suffering and gradually liberates him or herself from primordial misconceptions about what it means to be a human being.

 As a process, self-awakening is generally believed to be both simple and complex.
 It is simple in the sense that consciousness and its inherently liberated nature are not manufactured realities-they are "always already" present, as is commonly explained.
 It is complex in the sense that the mind seems to thrive on complication.
 It is human nature to want to be doing something, rather than just being without thinking, imaging, creating.
 By recognizing the mind's capacity for denial, self-deception, and distraction, one ideally seeks and works with a trained meditation instructor in navigating the complex landscape of consciousness.